A reconstruction theorem for Connes-Landi deformations of commutative spectral triples: Connes--Landi deformations of commutative spectral triples

 \item \emph{Finiteness and absolute continuity}: The subspace \(\cH_\infty := \cap_k \Dom \abs{D}^k\) defines a finitely generated projective \(\cA\)-module admitting a Hermitian metric \(\hp{}{}\), such that \(\ip{\xi}{\eta} = \fint L\left(\hp{\xi}{\eta}\right)\) for all \(\xi\), \(\eta \in \cH_\infty\), where \(\fint : B(H) \ni T \mapsto \Tr_\omega(T (D^2+1)^{-p/2})\) for \(\Tr_\omega\) a fixed Dixmier trace. \item \emph{Strong regularity}: For all \(T \in \End_{\cA}(\cH_\infty)\), \(T \in \cap_k \Dom[\abs{D},\cdot]^k\). \end{enumerate} \end{definition}

 \begin{remark} Connes's own definition of commutative spectral triple and statement of the reconstruction theorem involves a stronger orientability condition, modelled on the case of twisted spin\(^\bC\) Dirac operators on compact spin\(^\bC\) manifolds.
-However, one can show that the condition given above is sufficient~\cite{Ca12}*{Proof of Corollary 2.19}. \end{remark}
+However, one can show that the condition given above is sufficient~\cite[Proof of Corollary 2.19]{Ca12}. \end{remark}

 The reconstruction theorem, which Connes conjectured in 1996~\cite{Con96} and then proved in 2008~\cite{Con13}, after a substantial attempt by Rennie and V\'arilly~\cite{RV} in 2006, can now be stated as follows.